 - study anatomy in the context of Pilates exercises

-Our main base for Contact Days and face to face workshops is The Body Control Pilates Centre in London, but we also hold some sessions in Edinburgh as needed.
-No matter where you are based, you have access to direct support from Ella and her Student Support Team and from our national network of supervising teachers.
+Our main base for Contact Days and face to face workshops is The Body Control Pilates Centre in London, but we may also hold some sessions in Edinburgh or Glasgow as needed and if numbers allow.
+No matter where you are based, you have access to direct support from our Student Support Team and from our national network of supervising teachers.
 That network ensures that most students can undertake much of their practical (supervised teaching) work closer to home.

 The key elements of the Body Control Pilates matwork course are:

 Tuition – online

 Our matwork course curriculum is broken down into 13 tuition modules covering topics on both a theoretical and practical basis, along with anatomy as relevant.
 These are: